2003scape/rscsundae/doc/features.md

 ### Known engine bugs

+* Gate-type locs do not have collision detection handled
 * Can get stuck in combat.
 Probably due to lack of pathing check in player_init_combat.
-* NPCs can sometimes walk diagonally through walls, indicating there's probably a problem with the collision detection code.
 * Chatting between 110 and 204 clients is currently not possible.
 * Should be impossible for NPCs to walk through other NPCs and players.
 * Should be impossible for players to walk through aggressive NPCs.
+* When using a bar on an anvil that's some distance away, the script can hang for a few seconds
 * Quest list is broken on 204.

-### Other bugs

-* When using a bar on an anvil that's some distance away, the script can hang for a few seconds

 Content
 -------